Hermann-web/opencf-core/docs/source/index.rst

-.. openconv-core documentation master file, created by sphinx-quickstart on Fri Apr 19 11:53:48 2024.
+.. opencf-core documentation master file, created by sphinx-quickstart on Fri Apr 19 11:53:48 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to openconv-core's documentation!
+Welcome to opencf-core's documentation!
 =========================================

 .. toctree::